trulyronak/optic-docs/docs/setup/go.markdown

 title: Go
 nav_order: 1
 description: ""
-parent: "Starting your API with Go"
+parent: "Starting your API with Optic"
-permalink: /setup/golang
+permalink: /setup/go
 ---

-# Node
+# Go

 How to add Optic to a Golang API
 {: .fs-5 .fw-300 }